Philippine Taal volcano: Spectacular images capture impending eruption as half a million urged to evacuate

 — maumaumaumau (@ItsMaumaumaumau) January 12, 2020

 Then, of course, there is the impact on humans, with ash already covering town and villages in the volcano’s area.
-The ash contains microscopic shards of glass, which could be life-threatening to anyone it comes across.
+The ash contains microscopic shards of glass, which could be life-threatening to anyone who encounters it.

 A residential area in Talisay, Batangas turns into a ghost town after elements of the Armed Forces of the Philippines and Philippine National Police implemented a massive evacuation following Taal Volcano’s eruption on Sunday afternoon. #TaalEruption2020 pic.twitter.com/XYenpBqZsV